dekelev/feathers-http-distributed/README.md

 ### Middleware

-Use the `handleInternalRequest` method to handle and detect when an incoming HTTP request originated from a remote FeathersJS app.
+Use the `handleInternalRequest` method to detect and handle incoming HTTP requests from remote FeathersJS apps.

-When `handleInternalRequest` returns `true`, skip any further custom middlewares that should run on an external HTTP request.
+When `handleInternalRequest` returns `true`, skip any further custom middlewares that should only apply to external HTTP requests.

 ```js
 const { handleInternalRequest } = require('feathers-http-distributed');